rokon12/rokon12.github.io/archive/_posts/2021-11-10-lets-use-optional-to-fix-method-contracts.md

 ---

-📬 **Stay Updated**: Subscribe to my newsletter at [bazlur.substack.com](https://bazlur.substack.com/) for more articles on Java, Software Architecture, and Technology.
+📬 **Stay Updated**: Subscribe to my newsletter at [bazlur.substack.com](https://bazlur.substack.com/) for more articles on:
+- ☕ Java & all the new features coming along
+- 🧵 Concurrency & Virtual Threads
+- 🧠 LLMs, LangChain4j & AI Integration
+- 🚀 Quarkus, Spring & Jakarta EE